nboldhq/docs/contents/35-catalog-manager-guide/40-governance-policies/microsoft-teams-lifecycle-policy.md

 By default, Microsoft 365 reports are masking team IDs and names.
 For the lifecycle policy to work, you have to to switch off the obfuscation feature in the Microsoft 365 admin center settings.

-Go to "Settings > Org Settings > Services" and select "[Reports](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/Settings/Services/:/Settings/L1/Reports "https://admin.microsoft.com/Adminportal/Home?source=applauncher#/Settings/Services/:/Settings/L1/Reports")" in the list.
+Go to "Settings > Org Settings > Services" and select "[Reports](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/Settings/Services/:/Settings/L1/Reports)" in the list.
-**Make sure the "Display concealed user, group, and site names in all reports" option is disabled and click "Save".
+Make sure the "Display concealed user, group, and site names in all reports" option is disabled and click "Save".

-**You can also directly click on this link to see the above settings - [https://admin.microsoft.com/Adminportal/Home?source=applauncher#/Settings/Services/:/Settings/L1/Reports](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/Settings/Services/:/Settings/L1/Reports "https://admin.microsoft.com/Adminportal/Home?source=applauncher#/Settings/Services/:/Settings/L1/Reports")**

-**
-You can learn more about this option from "[Microsoft 365 Reports in the admin center](https://docs.microsoft.com/en-us/microsoft-365/admin/activity-reports/activity-reports?view=o365-worldwide "https://docs.microsoft.com/en-us/microsoft-365/admin/activity-reports/activity-reports?view=o365-worldwide")".
+You can learn more about this option from "[Microsoft 365 Reports in the admin center](https://docs.microsoft.com/en-us/microsoft-365/admin/activity-reports/activity-reports?view=o365-worldwide)".